SAP/ui5-webcomponents/docs/5-development/01-library.md

 | `src/MyFirstComponent.js`  | Web Component class |
 | `src/MyFirstComponent.hbs` | Handlebars template |

-In order to understand how a UI5 Web Component works and what lies behind these two files, make sure you check the [Developing Web Components](./02-custom-UI5-Web-Components.md) section of the documentation.
+In order to understand how a UI5 Web Component works and what lies behind these two files, read the next articles to understand more about [Developing web components](./02-component.md).

 For the purposes of this tutorial, however, you don't need to understand their internals, as they are automatically generated by the script and are in a working state already.